sotetsuk/pgx/README.md

 * supported by `make(env_id="...", auto_reset=True, max_episode_length=64)`
 * `auto_reset` will replace the terminal state by initial state (but `is_terminal=True` is set)
 * `is_truncated=True` is also set to state

-### FAQ
-  * Does Pgx support OpenAI Gym?  **No.**
-      * OpenAI Gym is for single-agent environment.
-Most of Pgx environments are multi-player games.
-Just defining opponents is not enough for converting multi-agent environemnts to OpenAI Gym environment.
-E.g., in the game of go, the next state s' is defined as the state just after placing a stone in AlhaGo paper.
-However, s' becomes the state after the opponents' play.
-This changes the definition of V(s').
-  * Does Pgx support PettingZoo?  **No.**
-      * As far as we know, PettingZoo does not support vectorized environments (like VectorEnv in OpenAI Gym).
-As Pgx's main feature is highly vectorized environment via GPU/TPU support, We do not currently support PettingZoo API.

 ### Concerns
 * For efficient computation, current_player must be synchronized? but it seems difficult (or impossible?).
 It is impossible to synchronize the terminations.